bitcraze/crazyflie-lib-python/docs/user-guides/sbs_swarm_interface.md

     land(scf)
 ```

-Initially , we want only one copter at a time executing the `hover_sequence` so it is going to be called through the `sequential()` method of the `Swarm` in the following way:
+Initially, we want only one copter at a time executing the `hover_sequence` so it is going to be called through the `sequential()` method of the `Swarm` in the following way:

 ```python
 swarm.sequential(hover_sequence)